radonys/fingertrack/README.md

 For Hand Detection in real time, I am using the published work by Victor Dibia, where they have used a Single Shot Multi-Box Detector (SSD), and I am using their pretrained model on MobileNet (v1).

-For Finger Detection, I am using image processing techniques like Gaussian Blur as well as finding Convex Hull and Convexity Defects to find points of finger tips and points betwwen the fingers.
+For Finger Detection, I am using image processing techniques like Gaussian Blur as well as finding Convex Hull and Convexity Defects to find points of finger tips and points between the fingers.

 ### Citation